svene/directory_template/DEVELOPMENT.md

 latest published version
 * after having done some development work in 'directory_template' invoke './gradlew install'.
 This will install a snapshot jar into your local maven repository (typically located in $HOME/.m2)
-* add local .m2 to grab resolvers: see: http://groovy.codehaus.org/Grape#Grape-CustomizeIvysettings
+* add local .m2 to grab resolvers in '~/.groovy/grapeConfig.xml': see: http://groovy.codehaus.org/Grape#Grape-CustomizeIvysettings

+###Development
+I have a 'bin' folder in my HOME directory to which my PATH environment variable points to.
+In that 'bin' folder I have the following
+files:

+####gdtdev.sh
+groovy `dirname $0`/gdt-dev.groovy $*

+####gdt-dev.groovy
+//@GrabResolver(name='sven-local', root='file://localhost/home/sven/se/sweng/_github/svene/svene.github.com/maven2/releases')
+@Grab(group='org.svenehrke', module='directory_template', version='0.0.14-SNAPSHOT')
+import org.svenehrke.directorytemplate.tool.GdtMain

 ###Template Development
 If you have installed a new snapshot version of 'directory_template' into your local maven respository